-DBS Therapy is a treatment for movement symptoms of Parkinson’s disease, including shaking, stiffness, and difficulty moving.
+DBS Therapy is a treatment for movement symptoms of Parkinson’s including shaking, stiffness, and difficulty moving.
 DBS Therapy gives you more relief without giving you more medicine.
 Get to know DBS.

-DBS Therapy for Parkinson's disease uses a surgically placed medical device, similar to a cardiac pacemaker, to deliver electrical stimulation to precisely targeted areas within the brain.
+DBS Therapy for Parkinson's uses a surgically placed medical device, similar to a cardiac pacemaker, to deliver electrical stimulation to precisely targeted areas within the brain.

 Neurostimulators are typically implanted near the collarbone.
 They generate electrical pulses and deliver them through extensions and leads to targeted areas of the brain.